 7. Countertop canisters.

-8. Party glasses (with ribbon tied around the mouth of the jar to match your decor!).
+8. Party glasses (with a ribbon tied around the mouth of the jar to match your decor!).

 9. Miscellaneous doodads and toys.